JMantello/Log-In-System-MongoDB/README.md

-# ASP.NET Log-In Implementation for MongoDB
+# ASP.NET Server-Side Log In Implementation for MongoDB

 ### Jonathan Mantello